hezhii/poppy/README.md

 # Poppy

-Beautiful and Enticing theme form Ghost.
+Beautiful and Enticing theme for Ghost.